garfix/nligems/doc/internals.md

 * WHERE MOD NP VP (where can I find a pub)

 * WHERE -> WHERE PP (where on the map is it)

+#### What if

+* WHAT ...
+WOULD ...
+IF (What utensils would I get dirty if I made a cake? - LUIGI)
+* WHAT ...
+WOULD ...
+AFTER (What utensils would be left on the counter after I made cookies? - LUIGI)

 Also, check this page! <https://www.myenglishteacher.eu/blog/types-of-questions/>